quattor/quattor.github.com/_posts/2013-11-15-yum-based-spma-migration.md

 ## Templates:

-We started by creating a new test cluster with a lone test server, it's main difference being having precedence for recent Quattor components in the include path.
+We started by creating a new test cluster with a lone test server, its main difference being having precedence for recent Quattor components in the include path.

 I won't dwell on the gory details here, because things have evolved and much of what we did is no longer necessary.